ThomasKarpinski/ThomasKarpinski/README.md

 # Hello stranger 👋, sit back and take a look at my profile 😄

-I am a second-year student at AGH University of Science and Technology in Kraków, pursuing a degree in Computer Physics, which is taught in English.
-I am interested in data science and related tools such as machine learning, neural networks, and programming languages such as R. I am also concerned about the application of physics to programming.
+I am a second-year student at AGH University of Science and Technology in Kraków, pursuing a Computer Physics degree taught in English.
+I am interested in data science and related tools such as machine learning, neural networks, and programming languages such as Python.
+I am also concerned about the application of physics to programming.

 ## Skills